tarantool/doc/doc/reference/reference_lua/datetime.rst

 and due to this, UTC leap seconds are irregularly spaced and unpredictable.

-Tarantool includes the `Time Zone Database <https://www.iana.org/time-zones>`__ that beside the time zone description files also contains a leapseconds file.
+Tarantool includes the `Time Zone Database <https://www.iana.org/time-zones>`__ that besides the time zone description files also contains a leapseconds file.
+You can use the Lua module :ref:`tarantool <tarantool-module>` to get a used version of ``tzdata``.

 This section describes how the ``datetime`` module supports leap seconds: